Bulls Daisies: History

 In 2023, their first season since turning professional, the Bulls Daisies won the Women's Premier Division, winning all fourteen games, and defeating Western Province 69–8 in the final.

 In 2024, the Daisies successfully defended their Women's Premier Division title with a second consecutive victory [36-17] in the final over DHL Western Province in Pretoria.
 Western Province, were the only team in 2024 to beat the Daisies in their league fixture.
 The other teams in the competition in 2024 were the Golden Lions Women, EP Queens, Sanlam Boland Dames, Sharks Women and the Free State Women.

-Current squad

-The Bulls Daisies squad for the 2023–25 Women's Premier Divisions is:
+Primary sponsor